nxrighthere/ENet-CSharp/README.md

 For mobile platforms [NDK](https://developer.android.com/ndk/downloads/) for Android and [Xcode](https://developer.apple.com/xcode/) for iOS.
 Make sure that all compiled libraries are assigned to appropriate platforms and CPU architectures.

 To build the library for Nintendo Switch, follow [this](https://pastebin.com/raw/rbjLgMV2) guide.

-Define `ENET_LZ4` to build the library with support for an optional packet-level compression.

 A managed assembly can be built using any available compiling platform that supports C# 3.0 or higher.